ajkeith/control-ddpg/README.md

 ## Instructions

-Run `control-ddpg/control.ipynb` to train the 20-agent model and visualize the scores over time.
-The logic for the agent and neural network are in `control-ddpg/ddpg_agent.py` and `control-ddpg/model.py`, respectively.
-The model weights for the successful agent are saved in `control-ddpg/checkpoint_actor.pth` and `control-ddpg/checkpoint_critic.pth`.
+Run `control.ipynb` to train the 20-agent model and visualize the scores over time.
+The logic for the agent and neural network are in `ddpg_agent.py` and `model.py`, respectively.
+The model weights for the successful agent are saved in `checkpoint_actor.pth` and `checkpoint_critic.pth`.
 Note that there is an alternative approach for the single agent model in the files appended `_vanilla`.